favorov/breg/README.md

-Nadia: R and shell preparing all the data extract_bisample - Go script that loads the clone collection and find all the clones that exist both in breg and in bcell, but that are not shared between people.
+Nadia: R and shell preparing all the data
+extract_bisample_clones: Go script that loads the clone collection and find all the clones that exist both in breg and in bcell,
+	but which are not shared between people.